Eric Garner 2014: Scanner Access and Police Accountability

 • Community monitoring becomes impossible

-• Accountability coverage is delayed and diminished
+• Accountability coverage is slower and thinner

 Take Action for Transparency